6 Badass Content Writing Examples That Are Actually Useful

 Or complain the whole goddamn time they have them?

-Yeah, I think you want those fuckers.
+Yeah, I think you want those people.

-The about page should work as a screen, turning away motherfuckers who are a bad fit, saving both of you time, while accelerating the interest of the people who are a great fit (but don’t know it until they see what you’re really like).
+The about page should work as a screen, turning away people who are a bad fit, saving both of you time, while accelerating the interest of the people who are a great fit (but don’t know it until they see what you’re really like).

 Product page time.